KTED: History

 The station has maintained the same format since its sign on.
 In 2023, the station was granted a modification to move its transmitter to Tower Hill, on Casper Mountain, where its sister stations broadcast from.
 Previously, the station was broadcasting from a transmitter closer to the face of Casper Mountain.

+On July 10, 2026, KTED went silent due to equipment and financial issues.